openUC2/UC2-GIT/RASPBERRY-PI/README.md

 These credentials may be adjusted in the file **/etc/hostapd/hostapd.conf** or in **/etc/systemd/network/12-ap0.network** respectively and should take effect after a reboot.
 If you need to add a new SSID after the install script was run, you will have to add it to
 **/etc/wpa_supplicant/wpa_supplicant<span>@</span>wlan0.conf**.
 The ability to access the internet over the Raspberry Pi's network may be restricted by the internet providing networks firewall (e.g. eduroam).
 On a regular home router with WPA2 it should work though.

+If you encounter problems with your prior-to-install working internet connection, please check the entries in /etc/hostapd/hostapd.conf
+- especially the [country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)! - and replace by something appropriate if they oviously appear to be rubbish.
+Changes take effect after a reboot.

 ### Acknowledgements